sofi007/tigergraph_challenge/client/README.md

-# dash-clinical-analytics
+# Client app of Drug and Disease Mining and Prediction (DDMP)

 ## About this app

-This dashboard allows you to explore clinic patient volume by time of the day, waiting time and care score.
-Drill down into high-volume days to view how the busy environment may have affected patient experience.
+This dashboard allows you to explore ...

 ## Requirements